 - Anna Maria College, 1987: BA in Biology, Division III basketball

-As a runner, Joyce ran with the Greater Boston Track Club for 8 years and completed the Boston Marathon in 1998 and 2004, the Marine Corps Marathon 2005 and 2008, 7 half-marathons and sprinted on the indoor track.
-For countless years, she has combined cycling with the Jagerdog team and fundraising efforts to support Multiple Sclerosis by participating in Cape Code Getaway and the Vineyard Tour.
+Beyond high school and college sports, I have continued my passion for movement.
+I ran and trained with Greater Boston Track Club for 8 years and completed the Boston Marathon in 1998 and 2004, the Marine Corps Marathon 2005 and 2008, 7 half-marathons and sprinted on the indoor track.
+For countless years, I combined fundraising and cycling with the Jagerdog team to support Multiple Sclerosis through participation in the Cape Cod Getaway and the Vineyard Tour.